wistia/wistia-open-docs/_posts/account-setup.md

 {% post_image hashed_id: '71ead07ca1c43264669608f037bdc00216abe6ba', class: 'center' %}

 From there you can very easily change the email that you use to log in to Wistia and receive notifications to!

+---

+## Canceling Your Account

+We understand, sometimes it just isn't meant to be.

+If you'd like to Cancel your account you must be logged in as the Account Owner.
+After logging in, navigate to the Account Settings dashboard and choose "Cancel" from the side menu.
+We'll ask you to fill out a few questions about your experience, and you're good to go.

+Godspeed, fellow video friend.

+{% post_image hashed_id: '4b245e3c8a2acb7722fd4234d260e68e92fdca27', class: 'center' %}

+{{ "Accidentally cancel?
+You can re-activate your account by logging in as the Account Owner.
+Hooray!" | tip }}